longcao/merseyside/_posts/2015-06-15-easing-into-functional-error-handling-in-scala.md

 ## What about accumulating errors?

 As mentioned before, all these error handling types _fail fast_, so there's no room for accumulating errors along a group of functions.
-In a future post we'll go over mechanisms for accumulating errors, some of which will look familar, and some look _very_ different from what someone coming from Java has ever seen.
+In a future post we'll go over mechanisms for accumulating errors, some of which will look familiar, and some look _very_ different from what someone coming from Java has ever seen.

 ## Further Reading